Solicitors Qualifying Examination (SQE)

 Upon successfully completing your QWE and passing all SQE assessments, you will be recognised as a qualified solicitor.

 Our comprehensive SQE course equips both law and non-law graduates for a successful career as solicitors and to achieve excellence in the SQE exams.
 With our SQE preparation course, you’ll gain a thorough understanding of essential legal skills, ensuring confidence for passing the SQE exam and to thrive in your legal career.
-Register your interest below to receive notifications about the release dates.

 Everything You Need to Know About the SQE